-- TO FINISH: Pour half of sauce over pork, and use tongs to toss to combine.
+- Pour half of sauce over pork, and use tongs to toss to combine.
 Let pork sit to absorb sauce, about 10 minutes.
 Season pork with salt and pepper.
 Serve with the extra root beer barbecue sauce standing by!

-Round out the Meal:
+Round out the meal with these recipes: